pallosp/conic_research_sympy/docs/api.md

 def IsLinePair(conic: Matrix) -> bool | None
 ```

-Whether the conic is the union of two projective lines.
+Tells whether the conic is the union of two projective lines.

+Returns None if undecidable.

 <a id="conic_classification.IsDoubleLine"></a>